FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

 The PROFILES processor program displays the channel slope and permits interactive adjustment of the channel bed elevation, channel depth, channel n-values and channel geometry.
-It will display the channel cross section geometry and interpolate the slope and cross-section geometry between surveyed cross-sections.
+It will display the channel cross-section geometry and interpolate the slope and cross-section geometry between surveyed cross-sections.
 PRO- FILES can also be used to view output water surface profiles (see the Post-Processor Programs Section).
 Run Profiles from the FLO-2D Plugin.